msadowski/awesome-weekly-robotics/README.md

  * [ROS Robotics Companies](https://github.com/vmayoral/ros-robotics-companies) - a list of companies using ROS 1 or ROS 2.
  * [Control Challenges](http://janismac.github.io/ControlChallenges/) - a set of control challanges that you can solve in the browser using Javascript.
  * [Robotics Conferences and School List](https://torydebra.github.io/AwesomeRoboticsConferencesAndSchoolsList/) - lists of robotics-related conferences and summer/winter schools.
+ * [Arduino Library](https://thearduinolibrary.com/) - A library of thousands of Arduino libraries that contains a powerful search capabilities.

 ## Documentaries
  * [Pulling Power from the Sky: The Story of Makani](https://youtu.be/qd_hEja6bzE) - A documentary on Makani, a company that was producing energy from wind using kites.